apono-io/terraform-provider-apono/docs/data-sources/resource_integrations.md

 ### Optional

 - `connector_id` (String) Filter by the ID of the connector used to connect the integration.
+Matching is case-insensitive.
 - `name` (String) Filter by integration name.
 Partial matching is supported with asterisks for contains, starts with, and ends with. (e.g., "DB Prod*").
+Matching is case-insensitive.
 - `type` (String) Filter by Apono integration type.
 Partial matching is supported with asterisks for contains, starts with, and ends with. (e.g., "\*duty\*", "aws-*").
+Matching is case-insensitive.

 ### Read-Only